zerustu/CPM_catmull_rom_interpolation/README.md

 catmull rom interpolation is smoother than a linear one but is heavy on clculation. if you don't need this interpolation, i recommand you use dearFox's tool as it will be lighter on calculation.

-also, the catmull rom interpolation is calculated if the animation is save as an smooth animation in blockbench. if you see that the output function have a lot of [0,0,X,X], it means that some segment are calculated with linear interpolation.
+also, the catmull rom interpolation is calculated if the animation is save as an smooth animation in blockbench. if you see that the output function have a lot of [0,0,X,X], it means that some segment are calculated with linear interpolation, go back in blockbench, select your keyframe and change the interpolation to smooth.

 # Credit :